edgraaff/teams-chat-backup/README.md

 # Microsoft Teams chat backup

-Work in progress.

-## What does it do?

-It exports the full history of a Microsoft Teams chat.

-## How do I run it?

-(for the first time)
+This project retrieves a full chat history (messages and uploaded files) and renders it as a HTML.

+## Requirements

+Node.js 10 (or higher).
+Tested on macOS, but will most likely run on Linux and probably run on Windows too.

+# Setup

+Like any other JS project, clone this repo and run the following command to install dependencies:

 ```sh
 npm run install
 ```

-To run the process:
+# Run

+To backup a chat:

 ```sh
 npm run start
 ```

-## What do I need?

-**Chat ID**
+This will ask several questions:

+**Chat ID** - this is the identifier of the conversation.
+To find it:

 1. Go to [https://teams.microsoft.com]()
 2. Go to the chat you'd like to export.
-3. Copy chat ID from URL
+3. Copy chat ID from URL.
+It looks like `19:<uuid of one user>-<uuid of other user>@unq.gbl.spaces`

-**Auth token**

-1. Go to [https://developer.microsoft.com/en-us/graph/graph-explorer]() and login
+**Auth token (JWT)** - needed for calling Microsoft Graph APIs.

+1. Go to [https://developer.microsoft.com/en-us/graph/graph-explorer]().
+At the left side, under Authentication, click "Sign In with Microsoft"
-2. On the left side (where you clicked for login), hit "modify your permissions".
-Enable Chat.Read and re-login.
+2. After having logged in, on the left side (where you clicked for login), click "modify permissions".
+Enable `Chat.Read` and re-login (like it states).
-3. Copy token from URL (#access_token=ey...).
-Or make any random call in the sandbox and copy the Authorization request header from the console.
+3. The URL contains the token (`#access_token=<long token goes here>`).
+Copy this value.
+Or make any random call in the sandbox and copy the Authorization request header from the JS console (without `Bearer ` in front of it).

-**Target directory**

-is the location where you'd like to export the history to.
+**Target directory name** - is the name to use for the export (will be created in the `out` directory in this project).

-## And then?

-Once the export is completed, you'll find them in a subdirectory in the `out` directory.
-The messages of every page are saved in JSON files.
-A "human readable" version is stored as `index.html` in the target directory.

-# Work to do
+# Output

-* Replace image URLs in template
+An exported chat contains:

+* `messages-####.json`: these are the pages of messages.
+Page 0000 is the most recent one (pages and messages within are in reverse order).
+* `image-####`: these are images uploaded in the chat
+* `index.html`: is the full history rendered into a simple HTML template, referring to the downloaded images.
+This is the file you want for viewing.